 Your doctor may order a biopsy if your prostate-specific antigen (PSA) level in your blood work is elevated or there is an abnormal lump found during a digital rectal exam.
 During a digital rectal exam, your doctor inserts a finger up your bottom to feel if your prostate is enlarged or has bumps.
 Another option before a biopsy is an ultrasound.
 Instead of a finger, a small probe is inserted to take pictures of the prostate.

 Once your doctor decides to do a prostate biopsy, it's a simple, 10-minute procedure.
-He inserts a needle through the wall of your rectum and into the prostate to extract the cells for testing.
+They insert a needle through the wall of your rectum and into the prostate to extract the cells for testing.
 Doctors usually take a dozen samples from various parts of the prostate.